orbisius/orbisius-support-tickets/readme.txt

 Stable tag: 1.0.0
 License: GPLv2 or later

-Minimalistic ticket support system that you can use to manage your support requests.
+Minimalistic support ticket system that enables you to start providing awesome support in 2 minutes.

 == Description ==